Header Banner

-How To: Turn on the speech recognition tool in Mac OS X
+How to Turn on the speech recognition tool in Mac OS X

 This video explains how to use the Speech Recognition tool on the Mac, which allows you to speak most of the commands that you use on the computer.
 To enable speech recognition, go the Apple menu, select System Preferences and click on Speech.
 Then click on “On” next to Speakable Items, and click OK.